Col. (Ret.) Dan Baggio

 What skills is Col. (Ret.)
 Dan Baggio known for?

 Col. (Ret.)
-Dan Baggio has skills like Media Relations, Strategic Communication, Community Relations, Public Relations, Military, Dod, Army, Spokesperson, National Security, Community Outreach, Homeland Security, Security Clearance.
+Dan Baggio is listed with skills including Media Relations, Strategic Communication, Community Relations, Public Relations, Military, Dod, Army, and Spokesperson.